ballerina-platform/module-ballerinax-aws.sqs/src/aws.sqs/Module.md

 **Sending a Message to a SQS Queue**

 You can send a message to SQS as follows with `sendMessage` method.
-Use message to be sent, appropriate attribute parameters for the queue, and the path to the queue from Amazon host address as parameters to the operation.
+Use message to be sent, appropriate attribute parameters for the queue, and the path to the queue from AWS host address as parameters to the operation.
 Successful send operation returns an `OutboundMessage` object and the error cases return an `error` object.

 ```ballerina
 map<string> attributes = {};